oss6/jspm/README.md

 **N.B.: This is an experiment.
 Do not use in production.
 Contributors welcome!**

 jspm allows to use the expressivenes and power of pattern matching using Javascript.
+To use it you will need just plain Javascript; no macros or other syntactic sugar constructs.

 Introduction
 ------------